krishna16sharma/Asteroid-Shooter/README.md

 # Asteroid-Shooter
-A simple game created using vPython
+A simple game created using vPython.<br>
+Your objective is to destroy as many asteroids as possible before they go past you.

 ## How to run